OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 There are several further optimizations of C<sub>ik</sub>.
 The first is to note the allowed rows and columns in C<sub>ik</sub>.
 OED isn't interested in every possible path in the graph.
 OED needs to convert from readings to the desired graphic unit that is the unit the user wants to see on the y-axis.
 Readings come from meters and meters can only have units associated with a meter as described in [graph vertices](#vertices).
 This means the rows of C<sub>ik</sub> are limited to the meter vertices in the graph.
 These are the black rectangles in the sample graph.
 Note that you can and often do have multiple meters that are storing readings that point to the same meter unit in the graph.
 For example, a site might have 10 meters that collect kWh for electricity.
 They all have Electric utility as their unit and all convert to other units in the same way.
 Thus, the single Electric utility vertex in the graph handles many meters in the system.
 Overall, this means that the number of rows in C<sub>ik</sub> is very likely to be much smaller than the number of meters when you have a site with lots of meters.
 First, this means that OED only needs to determine paths from meters vertices to unit vertices.
 This will substantially reduce the number of paths that need to be found (compared to the all vertices to all vertices path problem).
 Second, the work to create C<sub>ik</sub> will be substantially reduced as will its size.
 Third, adding a new meter of a type already in OED does not change the graph (the meter has a reference to its meter type in the graph).

+As a side note, the design document for baselines does convert between non-meter units.
+This is not hard but does require two steps.
+If you want to go from two non-meter units A and B the you convert A to the meter unit by inverting the normal conversion.
+Then you convert from the meter unit to B. They should both be compatible with the meter since they are compatible units.

 A second optimization is to note that not all vertices can be destinations of paths so the number of columns of C<sub>ik</sub> is substantially less than the number of vertices.
 As described in [graph vertices](#vertices), meter vertices can only have outgoing edges.
 This means that a meter vertex can never be a destination and is never a column in C<sub>ik</sub>.
 The graph algorithm finding the paths will naturally figure this out since no path exists from a meter vertex to another meter vertex.

-These two optimizations mean that the # rows and # columns in C<sub>ik</sub> are substantially less than the might be expected.
+These two optimizations mean that the # rows and # columns in C<sub>ik</sub> are substantially less than might be expected.
 The # rows + # columns = # of vertices in the graph (assuming all meter vertices are used and all units are displayable and can be converted to as is likely but note this ignores suffix units as discussed later).
 Since the work is # rows x # columns, the reduction of both means a substantial reduction in overall work.
 The [edges section of graph details](#edges) discusses the creation and maintenance of the C<sub>ik</sub> array but it suffices to note here that it will not change very often and is thus a useful structure to speed up the calculations around units.
 Further optimizations are also given there.

 The conversion stored in C<sub>ik</sub> is specified as a pair of real values of (slope, intercept) so the conversion is unit<sub>k</sub> = slope * unit<sub>i</sub> + intercept.
 As described above, the unit represented by i cannot be the same as the unit represented by k.
 However, the unit conversion will sometimes be the identity with slope = 1 and intercept = 0.
 For example, the Trash meter collects in kg so the Trash meter vertex points to the kg unit vertex.
 There is no conversion needed to display these readings in kg since the readings are in kg so it would store the identity conversion.
 This means the path is slightly longer during the graph analysis but does not matter in C<sub>ik</sub> since the longer path is reduced to its endpoints.
 From a practical standpoint, the impact on OED is insignificant.